khepf/gemini_front/README.md

 - add validation to create baseball card
 - image delete when card deleted or updated
 - back end isolate image folder in cloudinary to user somehow (variables?)
+- upload FE to cloud
+- upload BE to cloud

 ----------MVP--------------------